PET-MR/pet-mr.github.io/brain_phantom.md

 ---
 layout: default
-description: High-Resolution Heterogeneous Digital PET Brain Phantom based on the BigBrain Atlas
+title: High-Resolution Heterogeneous Digital PET Brain Phantom based on the BigBrain Atlas
+author: M A Belzunce and A J Reader
+permalink: brain_phantom/
 ---

-# High-Resolution Heterogeneous Digital PET Brain Phantom based on the BigBrain Atlas

-**M A Belzunce and A J Reader**

 Here we propose a new PET brain phantom based on the [Bigbrain](https://bigbrain.loris.ca/main.php) human brain model.
 The complete proposed dataset includes an [18F]FDG phantom, a pseudo CT, a $\mu$-map and a T1-weighted image, that allows the user to simulate PET and PET-MR data.
 The phantom is publicaly available in different formats (see below).
 <!--